AKCDNG/bank-tech-test/README.md

 ## My Approach

 ### Input & Output Table
-I initially made an input / output table to get an understanding of what the result of the code should look like.=:
+I initially made an input / output table to get an understanding of what the result of the code should look like:

 ![input output table](images/bank-input-output.jpg)

 ### UML Class Diagram